Saubhagya – Pradhan Mantri Sahaj Bijli Har Ghar Yojana

 - A mobile app will be used to identify and register beneficiaries under the scheme

-- The government expects that the scheme will help in up-gradation of environment by reducing the use of kerosene, improve education services, health services and will result in increased economic activities
+- The Government of India expects that the scheme will help in up-gradation of environment by reducing the use of kerosene, improve education services, health services and will result in increased economic activities

 The scheme aims to cover all rural households by December end, this year.
 The government also announced that states and union territories need to complete the process of electrification by March 31, 2019.
 The Prime Minister was speaking at a function to launch “Sahaj Bijli Har Ghar Yojna” – at the renovated ONGC Bhavan, renamed after BJP ideologue Deendayal Upadhyaya.